Why build Virtual Reality when living

 Mike eventually started a VR company.
 It was with others who intersected both the CSL and HITL and who had been in Seattle since my second summer there.

-He picked the name based upon a fondness for one from a floor tile company on 65th Street.
+He picked the name based upon a fondness for one from a floor tile company on NE 65th Street in Seattle.
 He would have passed their sign almost every day.

 Without bringing my share of funding at least to cover my own living expenses, I wasn’t able to join them.
-I wasn’t wealthy enough.
+I wasn’t wealthy enough at that time.

 Still, I wanted the former Lab Rats to succeed at bringing VR to the masses.
 As I prepared to move far away, I gave them my share in the (first) Seattle People’s Internet co-op.
 An affordable dedicated Internet connection was still uncommon in early 1990’s.
 I received nothing in exchange.
 This was largely because I was unaware that I could have– should have– received equity.